 What We Believe series

-A series of four books in the What We Believe series from Apologia Press introduces the basic ideas and questions that help elementary grade children construct a biblical Christian worldview from a Protestant perspective.
+The What We Believe series of four books helps children in the elementary grades construct a biblical Christian worldview from a Protestant perspective.

-Who is God?
-And Can I Really Know Him?
-(2009), Who Am I?
-And What Am I Doing Here?
-(2010), Who Is My Neighbor?
-(2011), and What on Earth Can I Do?
-(2013) are the titles of the four books.
-Co-authored by John Hay and David Webb, these beautiful, hardcover books feature plenty of full-color illustrations.
-Children will want to see the pictures even if you use the books as read-alouds.
-The combination of stories, activity, and discussion makes what could be heady content more accessible and interesting to younger children.
+Who is God?, Who Am I?, Who Is My Neighbor?, and What on Earth Can I Do? are the titles of the four books.
+These beautiful, hardcover books feature plenty of full-color illustrations.
+Children will want to see the pictures even if you use the books as read alouds.
+The combination of stories, activities, and discussion makes what could be heady content more accessible and interesting to younger children.

 The authors suggest using the books with children ages six through fourteen, although I think children beyond age twelve might find parts too young, and younger children might find some of the vocabulary and concepts difficult to grasp.
 Nevertheless, I recommend trying to use these with the entire family, adapting as necessary to your children’s ages.